bossersimon/EQ2341/report.typ

 #figure(
   image("images/A.3_acc.png", width: 100%),
-  caption: [Histogram showing lengths of 600 generated sequences], ) <acc>
+  caption: [Magnitude of acceleration for a recording], ) <acc>

 #figure(
   image("images/A.3_meanAcc.png", width: 100%),
+  caption: [Segmented mean of recording],
-  caption: [Histogram showing lengths of 600 generated sequences], ) <meanAcc>
+) <meanAcc>

 More features could've been added to provide additional useful information to the classifier.
 In this solution however, a single type of feature was arguably sufficient, owing to the simplicity of the task; The differences in acceleration between the three activities are so large and clear-cut.
 More features would probably be needed if more activities were to be added (e.g. walking up/down stairs, cycling), or if there was no clear-cut distinction between the activities.
 And this classifier may have trouble classifying a faster walk on the verge of running for example.

 In order to label the features ($x_t$) in the recordings, a simple threshold mechanism was used as can be seen in @labels.
 The thresholds were chosen based on inspection and all recordings were also checked for inconsistencies or outliers.
 This can be thought of as a "rough" sliding window detector.

+The recordings were also divided into smaller segments of 50 samples in order to facilitate the division into train- and test data later on.
+Instead of 11 recordings of different lengths, there are now 27 sub-segments of roughly equal length.
+For training of an ergodic HMM this does not matter as long as each recording contains at least a few transitions.

 #figure(
-  image("images/A.3_labels.png", width: 100%),
+  image("images/A.3_labels2.png", width: 100%),
+  caption: [Labeled sub-segment of a recording],
-  caption: [Histogram showing lengths of 600 generated sequences], ) <labels>
+) <labels>